gyscos/cursive/Readme.md

 cursive = { git = "https://github.com/gyscos/Cursive" }
 ```

-(You will also need ncurses installed - if it isn't already, check in your package manager.)
+(You will also need ncurses installed - if it isn't already, check in your package manager.
+Make sure you install the `ncursesw` version if available, for UTF-8 support.)

 ```rust
 extern crate cursive;